Innervisions: Recording

 As with many of Wonder's albums, the lyrics, composition, and production of Innervisions are almost entirely his own work, and he also played all, or virtually all, the instruments on many of the album's tracks.
 He made prominent use of synthesizers throughout the album.

 The nine tracks of Innervisions encompass a wide range of themes and issues: from drug abuse in "Too High", through inequality and systemic racism in "Living for the City", to love in the ballads "All in Love Is Fair" and "Golden Lady".
 The album's closer, "He's Misstra Know-It-All", is thought by some to be a scathing attack on then-US President Richard Nixon, similar to Wonder's song "You Haven't Done Nothin'" from the following year.
 "Living for the City" was one of the first soul music songs to deal explicitly with systemic racism and to incorporate everyday sounds of the street, such as traffic, voices, and sirens, in with music recorded in the studio.

+For Wonder's vocal on the final verse of "Living for the City", associate producers Margouleff and Cecil deliberately provoked him, repeatedly interrupting his takes, to draw out a gruff, angry vocal performance matching the song's narrative; Margouleff later said Wonder grew hoarse and upset with them, but that the tactic produced the take they wanted.